XD-DENG/Spark-practice/README.md

 ### Set Operation
 Like the set operators in Oracle SQL, we can do set operations in Spark.
 Here we would introduce `union`, `intersection`, and `distinct`.
 We can make intuitive interpretations as below.
-- union of A and B: return elements of A and elements of B.
+- union of A and B: return elements of A AND elements of B.
 - intersection of A and B: return these elements existing in both A and B.
 - distinct of A: return the distinct values in A. That is, if element `a` appears more than once, it will only appear once in the result returned.